IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

     public string Surname { get; set; }
 }
 ```
-The model can avoid to define all table columns if you are not interested in some value.
-Also, model's properties name can be different from database table columns name.
+Properties can have a different name from table column.
+We see later as to establish a mapping.

-Create the SqlTableDependency object passing the connection string and table name (table name is necessary because of model name is different from table name).
+Now, create the SqlTableDependency object passing the connection string and table name (table name in sonly necessary when C# model name is different from table name).
 Then create an event handler for SqlTableDependency's Changed event:

 ```C#
 using System;